 We spend our last day of our 10 day Portugal itinerary roaming the Roman Ruins of Conimbriga just south of Coimbra.

 We especially liked the amazing mosaics that were laid out everywhere and enjoyed the views of the sight.
-There are various walking routes and path around it and I think it would be amazing to spend more time in the area for a more active holiday.
+There are various walking routes and paths around it and I think it would be amazing to spend more time in the area for a more active holiday.

 After the museum and some gelato, we headed to Lisbon and handed over our rental car before our flight home.